“What do they want?”

 For example, if a school I worked at previously had consulted some Black people, maybe they would not have celebrated Abraham Lincoln for freeing Black people on the first day of Black History Month.

-Getting a diversity celebration wrong is worst than not having any celebration at all.
+Getting a diversity celebration wrong is worse than not having any celebration at all.

 Organizations must do better.
 Although this canceled Juneteenth Soul Food Fest and Market was not an education event, the organizations that have been the worst offenders are school districts.